 - The estate is insolvent – when debts exceed assets, the order of payment is strict and executors can face personal liability if it goes wrong

-Yes, for most straightforward estates.
+Yes, you can do probate yourself for most straightforward estates.
 Around 92% of probate applications in England and Wales are now made online through the government’s own service, and many of these are personal applicants rather than solicitors.
-The government explicitly states that you can “apply for probate yourself online or by post” and that this “can be cheaper than paying a probate practitioner” (gov.uk — Applying for probate).
+The government explicitly states that you can “apply for probate yourself online or by post” and that this “can be cheaper than paying a probate practitioner” (gov.uk – Applying for probate).

 If you do probate yourself, your costs are: